KenSimpson-BJs/blookmreach_ts/src/components/Link/README.md

   - [Link: Anchor]

 - ### className - optional

   Optional property for passing classnames to the link component.
 Not currently restricted

   - [string]

-  - ### background - optional
-    Optional property for passing a background color to the link component.
-Can be hex, rgb, rgba, hsl, hsla or a generic color name (ex: blue, red, chartreuse)
-  - [string]

-  - ### children - required
-    Required property for passing the children of the link component.
-This has to be either another React component, HTML, or a string
-  - [React.ReactNode | string]

 ## Linked Content Type: